 In 2006 Amy began to have some unusual medical symptoms and in 2007 was diagnosed with a degenerative cranial nerve disorder at the Mayo Clinic.
 This ultimately led to 2 brain surgeries in '09 and '10.
 She moved to Seattle in 2010 to live and work but her symptoms continued to go downhill.
 Doctors advised her to return to her specialists at the Mayo Clinic.
 She moved to Rochester at the end of 2013.

 She formed a musical trio (Extinct Gingers) and released a rudimentary demo in 2014.
 They disbanded as Amy's medical situation grew more complicated.
 From 2015 to 2017 she experienced balance loss as a result of brain damage to her cerebellum.
 This led to many falls, one which ended up fracturing her right wrist.
 Surgery was performed and pins were installed.
 During this time she also experienced several eardrum ruptures, infections and treatment options for her cranial nerve disorder became very limited.
 Despite these setbacks, she continued to play and write music.
-She joined the band Glitter Lung in 2016.
 In May of 2017 she took the opportunity to record an album of songs written during the last 9 years.
 This album was scheduled for release in 2017, but in September she was diagnosed with a hand tumor which left her unable to play guitar.
 It was surgically removed and found benign.
 The album Fifty-Fifty is scheduled for release in February of 2018.
 Amy is currently booking new shows, working on new music and writing a memoir based on her unusual medical journey.

 PRESS KIT FOR AMY ABTS

 PHYSICAL CD PURCHASES:

 CD Baby: https://store.cdbaby.com/cd/amyabts